I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 We naturally take the easiest path.
 But we also make new paths.
 We can rewrite our own code.

-Evolution manages organisms based on first-order effieciency, with no regard for higher-level efficiencies.
+Evolution manages organisms based on first-order efficiency, with no regard for higher-level efficiencies.

-It's a thoughtless process, that only accounts for what the actual conditions are, and not hypothetical-ideal conditions.
+It's a thoughtless process, that only accounts for what the actual conditions are, and not hypothetically ideal conditions.

 But because we're rational creatures, we can re-examine our habits and systems and imagine possibilities beyond the present conditions of the world, constructing hypothetical worlds that are more efficient to our ends, but which require more initial energy input than the natural course of life would have allowed.